firecedeveloper/SALESFORCE-ADMIN/README.md

- style="color:blue;">PROJECT MANAGMENT APP
+PROJECT MANAGMENT APP

   This app allows users to manage and track resources and supplies used to build a Battle station.

 1. The date model is created for this app which only requires a few object will small number of fields
 2. Modify the user interface on the browser and on the Salesforce mobile app using page layouts, compact layouts, and global actions.